mintlu8/bevy_defer/README.md

 ## Implementation Details

 `bevy_defer` uses a single threaded runtime that always runs on bevy's main thread inside the main schedule, this is ideal for simple game logic, wait heavy or IO heavy tasks, but CPU heavy tasks should not be run in `bevy_defer`.
+Unlike multithreaded runtimes, single threaded runtimes are more vulnerable to blocking tasks, so pay extra attention to this.

-`AsyncWorld::unblock` is an abstraction for using `AsyncComputeTaskPool` to run cpu intensive tasks, for blocking `io`, checkout crates like `async-fs` which are more suited for these tasks.
+`AsyncWorld::unblock` is an abstraction for using `AsyncComputeTaskPool` to run cpu intensive tasks. for blocking io, checkout crates like `async-fs` which are more suited for these tasks.

-## Usage Tips

-The `futures` and/or `futures_lite` crate has excellent tools to for us to use.

-For example `futures::join!` can be used to run tasks concurrently, and `futures::select!` can be used to cancel tasks, for example despawning a task if a level has finished.

 ## Versions